 - In the Locate pane, type the address or street intersection, for example, W Bauer Rd & N Eagle St, and press Enter.

 A list of address candidates appears in the pane.

-- Double-click the address candidate, or do one of the following:
+- Double-click the address candidate.

-- Right-click and click Zoom To .
+Alternatively, right-click and click Zoom To or Pan To .

 The map zooms or pans to the address or street name.

-Create a new network feature
+Create a network feature

-Snapping settings automatically change to conform to junction and edge connectivity rules.
+Snap settings automatically change to conform to junction and edge connectivity rules.
 You can turn snapping off, but you cannot change the layers to which they are snapping.